Howdy! I’m Hari Shanker R!

 As for my job, I’m currently a Community Manager for the WordPress Open-source project (WordPress.org).
 I work with a global team of volunteers, as part of the Community Team, to plan, organize, and hold WordPress events (online and offline) all across the world.
 This currently spans 3,000 volunteers, 800 Meetup groups, and 140 conferences (and counting!).
 Automattic sponsors my work for WordPress.org as part of the Five for the Future program.
 Before working as a community manager, I used to be a part of the support team for WooCommerce – the most popular eCommerce platform on the web, that powers 30%+ of all eCommerce stores.

 Last year, we added more colour to our lives, as our family expanded – as two little furballs – our kittens Ikru and Boo, joined our clan.
-Today, the four of us live a happy, content, and blissful life in our tiny apartment in the lovely city of Kochi.
+In 2021, we got another cat called Kiku, whom we lost due to a deadly disease.
+We also lost Boo to the same disease, but later, we adopted another cat whom we also named Boo (due to his likeness with the cat who passed away), along with a lovely persian feline called Auro.
+Today, the five of us (Archana and I, along with Ikru, Boo, and Auro) live a happy, content, and blissful life in our tiny apartment in the lovely city of Kochi.

 That’s all about me, for today.
 Wanna know more?
 Talk to me!
 You may also want to check out harishanker.net, which is another place in the interwebs (WordPress-powered, of course!), where I share my thoughts.